wilfredmulenga/MERNChallenge/README.md

 # MERN CHALLENGE
+Web App using React, Node, Express and MongoDB

-## Steps To Run React App with Express
+## Steps To Run The Web App

 clone the repository